-It is under such circumstances that we aim to contribute further to building a prosperous future through our global HR matching services, and SaaS solutions provided in Japan.
+In such an environment, we aim to make even further contributions towards building a prosperous future through our global HR matching services, and SaaS tools for business and management support in Japan.

-We believe this is essential to achieve both a sustainable society and sustainable growth for our company, resulting in mutual prosperity for all stakeholders.
-We also believe that prioritizing strategic investments that lead to these goals will serve the long-term common interests of our shareholders.
+We believe that prioritizing strategic investments that contribute to both a sustainable society and sustainable growth for our company will serve the long-term common interests of our shareholders, resulting in mutual prosperity for all stakeholders.

-In addition, we will continue to pay stable per-share dividends and implement shareholder return measures, such as share repurchase programs.
+In FY2023, we implemented shareholder return measures, including share repurchases totaling over 210 billion yen.
+Going forward, we will continue to pay stable per-share dividends and carry out shareholder return measures, such as share repurchase programs.